Health Plan Coordination of Care Requirements

 - Documentation that the assigned staff from the sending agency coordinated with the receiving agency within 7 business days of the Member request.

 - Evidence the sending agency gathered the required documentation, including the full completion of the Provider Manual Form 4.1.1 Inter-Agency Transfer Checklist; and evidence the sending agency provided the transfer packet to the receiving agency.
-This form can be obtained from the Provider Services Call Center at 866-796-0542 if needed.
+This form can be obtained from Cutomer Services at 1-866-796-0542 if needed.

 - Evidence the Provider Manual Form 4.1.1 Inter-Agency Transfer Checklist and packet were completed by the sending agency and provided to the receiving agency no later than the date of the transfer CFT/ART.